jlmelville/sneer/docs/exported-data.md

   If using `method = "dhssne"` method, dyn contains a list called `alpha`, which contains the global alpha optimized alpha value.
 See the [Embedding Methods](embedding-methods.html) for more on DHSSNE.
+* `costs` All the costs which were logged to screen during the optimization, as a matrix, with the iteration number in the first column.

 For every name you provide, the list returned by `sneer` will contain an extra item in the list with the same name.
 If you ask for an item that doesn't make